-As hearing loss increases across the baby boomer population, the need for diagnosis and treatment is also growing.
+As hearing loss increases across the baby boomer population (see baby boomers hearing loss), the need for diagnosis and treatment is also growing.
 NexGen Hearing is a business that has recognized this need and developed a company that is professional and efficient.
-In the past two years, NexGen has grown from a company with two clinics on Vancouver Island to a company now with 15 clinics on Vancouver Island and an additional 8 more on the mainland.
-This growth is a reflection of NexGen’s commitment to providing Canadians with high-quality service and care.
+In the past two years, NexGen Hearing has grown from a company with two clinics on Vancouver Island to a company now with 15 clinics on Vancouver Island and an additional 8 more on the mainland.
+This growth is a reflection of NexGen Hearing’s commitment to providing Canadians with high-quality service and care.

-John Charley, NexGen’s owner, understands that hearing loss is growing with the wave of baby boomers.
+John Charley, a NexGen Hearing owner, understands that hearing loss is growing with the wave of baby boomers.
 Charley is a practitioner with over 15 years of experience.
-He has guided NexGen to success, but there is still a stigma about receiving treatment for hearing loss.
+He has guided NexGen Hearing to success, but there is still a stigma about receiving treatment for hearing loss.
 Unfortunately, any delays in diagnosis and treatment can lead to worse hearing loss and the other social and cognitive issues associated with hearing loss.
-These other issues include depression, social isolation, and even dementia.
+These other issues include depression and social isolation.
 While aging is a primary cause of hearing loss, Charley also acknowledges the increase in self-inflicted hearing loss.
 This loss is often the result of loud music, prolonged connectivity to ear buds, and lack of ear protection when around loud noises.